PaulSnow/ValidatorAccumulatorX/README.md

 would not be a huge cpu demand at the end of a block.

 Turns out the algorithm is very simple and flexible.
-There is no database integration in this code, just exploring what can be done with Merkle Trees
+There is no database integration in this code, just exploring what can be done with Merkle Trees.

 ## ValAcc